Book Review – A Pocket Full of Rye by Agatha Christie #ccpin #20BOS26

 Classics Club Spin

-If you’re wondering how the spin works, read on:
+It’s time for another Classics Club Spin.
+If you’re wondering how it works, read on:

-Before 8th February, create a post listing twenty books that remain to be read on your Classics Club list.
-This is your spin list.
-On 8th February the folks at The Classics Club will post a number from 1 through 20.
-The challenge is to read whatever book falls under that number on your spin list by 29th March 2026.
+Before 17th May, create a post listing twenty books that remain to be read on your Classics Club list.
+This is your Spin list.
+On 17th May the folks at The Classics Club will post a number from 1 through 20.
+The challenge is to read whatever book falls under that number on your Spin list by 5th July 2026.

 My Spin List